April Tip of the Month - Vector Change

 At any point a patient has had three (3) consecutive defibrillations, paramedics shall consider a vector change prior to the next defibrillation.
 If the first set of pads applied are placed in the anterior/lateral position, the second set of pads shall be placed in the anterior/posterior position.
 Note: the first set of pads may remain in place but need to be disconnected from the monitor.
 Once the second set of pads are applied in the anterior/posterior position, ensure that you connect them to the defibrillator.

-If subsequent defibrillation is performed with the new pads, and the patient remains in refractory VF or pulseless VT, paramedics shall then initiate extrication and transport once an egress plan has been established.
+If subsequent defibrillations are performed, and the patient remains in refractory VF or pulseless VT, paramedics shall then initiate extrication and transport early once an egress plan has been established.

 Conversely, if the patient is converted to a non-shockable rhythm (PEA/Asystole), paramedics shall remain on scene and continue resuscitation (up to 20 mins) as per the cardiac arrest medical directive.